Zoya Kosmodemyanskaya: 1990s media controversy

 Kosmodemyanskaya's life became a subject of media controversy during the 1990s.
 In September 1991, an article by Aleksandr Zhovtis was published in the weekly Russian magazine Argumenty i Fakty.
 The article alleged that there were no German troops in the village of Petrishchevo, in spite of several photos of her being hanged by German soldiers.
 Zhovtis blamed Stalin's scorched earth policy for the "unnecessary" death of the young woman.
 The newspaper subsequently published letters from readers, many of which included stories contradicting the mainstream version.
 One researcher claimed that the person executed in Petrishchevo was not Zoya Kosmodemyanskaya but a "missing in action" partisan, although later official conclusion from the Institute for Criminal Expertise and the Department of Justice of the Russian Federation stated otherwise.
 The Argumenty i Fakty articles prompted a response from Pravda observer Viktor Kozhemyaka in the form of an article titled "Fifty years after her death Zoya is tortured and executed again".
-Ten years later, Kozhemyaka wrote another article "Zoya is executed yet again", in which he lamented some "absurd material" on Internet discussion forums, which alleged that Zoya had hurt Russian peasants rather than German troops, that she suffered from schizophrenia, and that she was a fanatical Stalinist.
+Ten years later, Kozhemyaka wrote another article "Zoya is executed yet again", in which he lamented some "absurd material" on Internet discussion forums, which alleged that Zoya had hurt Russian peasants rather than German troops, that she had schizophrenia, and that she was a fanatical Stalinist.

 In 1997, the newspaper Glasnost published the previously unknown protocols of the official commission of residents of Petrishchevo village and Gribtsovsky selsoviet from January 25, 1942 (two months after Zoya's execution).
 The protocols stated that Kosmodemyanskaya was caught while trying to destroy a stable containing more than 300 German horses.
 They also described her torture and execution.

 A slightly different story was recorded in the notes of researcher Pyotr Lidov, published in Parlamentskaya Gazeta in 1999.
 According to these, Kosmodemyanskaya and Vasily Klubkov were caught while asleep on the outskirts of Petrishchevo.
 The Germans were called by Petrishchevo resident Semyon Sviridov.
 Lidov's notes also included an interview with a German noncommissioned officer taken prisoner by the Red Army.
 The interview described the negative effect on the morale of the German soldiers who witnessed the burning of the houses.